aceat64/Ambiance-Shiki/README.md

 	f07746		f7a145		Orange	Human
 	f07746		f08290		Pink	Illustrious
 	f07746		ad7fa8		Purple	Noble
 	f07746		de4e4e		Red		Wine
 	f07746		97bf60		Green	Wise

 Install
 -------

-To install, just drop this theme into ~/.themes and use your favorite tweak tool to enable it.
+To install, just drop the folder of the theme you want into ~/.themes and use your favorite tweak tool to enable it.
 I like to use [Ubuntu Tweak](http://ubuntu-tweak.com/).

 Links